schang412/cocotbext-spi/README.md

 from cocotbext.spi import SpiConfig

 spi_config = SpiConfig(
     word_width = 16,        # number of bits in a SPI transaction
     sclk_freq  = 25e6,      # clock rate in Hz
     cpol       = False,     # clock idle polarity cpha       = True,      # clock phase (CPHA=True means data sampled on second edge) msb_first  = True,      # the order that bits are clocked onto the wire data_output_idle = 1,   # the idle value of the MOSI or MISO line frame_spacing_ns = 1,   # the spacing between frames that the master waits for or the slave obeys
                             #       the slave should raise SpiFrameError if this is not obeyed.
-    ignore_rx_value = None # MISO value that should be ignored when received )
+    ignore_rx_value = None, # MISO value that should be ignored when received cs_active_low = True    # the chip select is active low )
 ```